 If you’re clearing out your attic and find old material about Bronxville, don’t throw it out!
 Contact the Village Historian.
 Tax deductible contributions are always welcome.
 Contributions have included a small oil painting by William Smedley, a well-known artist who moved to Lawrence Park in 19897, and several colorful menus used at Bronxville’s Hotel Gramatan in the early 1900s.

-The Local History Room is available to researchers by appointment.
+The Local History Center is available to researchers by appointment.